How to Crochet a Raglan Sweater That Actually Fits You

 Unlike set-in sleeves or drop-shoulder constructions, a crochet raglan sweater has a smooth, tapered shoulder line that flatters every body shape.
 The diagonal seam (or increase line in top-down designs) eliminates the bulky shoulder seam found in traditional garments.

-There are several ways to construct a sweater, but the top-down raglan approach stands out for a few important reasons:
+There are several ways to build a sweater, but the top-down raglan approach stands out for a few reasons:

 1. Try It On As You Go

-Because a crochet raglan sweater is worked from the neckline downward, you can slip it on at any point during the process.
+Because a top-down sweater is worked from the neckline downward, you can slip it on at any point during the process.
 This means you can adjust the length of the yoke, body, and sleeves to fit your unique proportions perfectly.

 2. No Seaming Required